Fiona Kendrick: Career

 Kendrick joined Nestlé UK in January 1980 in the frozen food section.
 She became the first female chief executive of Nestlé UK in October 2012, being announced in August 2012.
 Nestlé UK has its headquarters at City Place Gatwick, off the A23 to the southeast of Gatwick Airport.
 She is a UK Commissioner for Employment and Skills.

 In July 2017, Kendrick stood down as CEO (but continued as chairman), and was succeeded by Stefano Agostini, who had been CEO of Nestle Waters Italy.
 She retired as chairman in December 2018.

 She joined the Food and Drink Sector Council, a government organisation formed in January 2018.
 She was the chairman of the board of trustees of the New Model Institute for Technology and Engineering (NMITE) in Hereford from April 2017 until 2021.
-She serves on the board of directors of the Institute for Apprenticeships and Technical Education.
+She is on the board of directors of the Institute for Apprenticeships and Technical Education.
 She is now chair of Price Waterhouse Public Interest Body.